2-alchemists/krossboard/README.md

 ---

 # Overview
 Krossboard provides an advanced & centralized resource usage analytic and accounting for multiple Kubernetes.
+The Kubernetes clusters can be on premises and/or in the cloud, self-deployed or managed.

 Key features:

-* **Cross-Cloud & Cross-Kubernetes distributions**: By design, Krossboard enables to tackle usage analytics & accounting across any Kubernetes distributions, regardless of whether they are deployed on premises or managed on the cloud.
-It's actively validated against Amazon EKS, Microsoft AKS, Google GKE Red Hat OpenShift, Rancher RKE, vanilla Kubernetes.
+* **Cross-Cloud & Cross-Kubernetes distributions**: By design, Krossboard enables to tackle usage analytics & accounting for multiple Kubernetes clusters, regardless of the distribution.
+It's actively tested against Amazon EKS, Microsoft AKS, Google GKE, Red Hat OpenShift and vanilla Kubernetes.
-* **Visualization at a central place**: Krossboard runs atop of multiple Kubernetes clusters to provide an *comprehensive and consistent usage analytics and accounting* framework.
-This unique feature helps organizations to set up a global strategy to understand their Kubernetes spending in order to take appropriate cost optimization decisions.
+* **Visualization at a central place**: An instance of Krossboard provides an *comprehensive and consistent usage analytics and accounting* framework over the different Kubernetes clusters it handles.
+This unique feature helps financial and engineering teams to finely understand their Kubernetes spendings, so to be able to take appropriate cost optimization decisions.
-* **Deploy in minutes, for multiple clusters**: Krossboard is an integrated tool easy to deploy.
-Released as ready-to-install virtual machine appliances, cloud images and  binary packages, its deployment only needs a couple of minutes.
+* **Deploy in minutes, for multiple clusters**: Krossboard is an integrated and easy-to-deploy tool.
+It can be installed in a couple of minutes thanks to its ready-to-install artifacts: virtual machine appliances, cloud images, or binary packages.
 * **Consistent Accounting for Cost allocation and Capacity planning**: Krossboard regularly collects instantaneous usage metrics, then aggregate and consolidate over time to produce short-term (hourly), mid-term (daily) and long-term (monthly) usage accounting covering up to a year.
 At any point or period of time, your organization can get relevant accounting insights for cost allocation and capacity planning.
 * **Discovery of Managed Kubernetes clusters**:  When deployed on a supported cloud environment, Krossboard can be configured to automatically discover and track the usage of your managed Kubernetes on Amazon EKS, Google GKE and Microsoft AKS.
 * **Extensible analytics/reports**: Krossboard enables REST API to expose the analytics data it generates to third-parties analytics systems.
 Data can be exposed in JSON or CSV format.